Pain Management: Neck and Shoulder Pain

 Tendonitis from overuse

 X-rays: Plain X-rays can reveal narrowing of the space between two spinal bones, arthritis-like diseases, tumors, slipped discs, narrowing of the spinal canal, fractures and instability of the spinal column.

 Magnetic resonance imaging is a noninvasive procedure that can reveal the detail of neural (nerve-related) elements, as well as problems with the tendons and ligaments.

 Myelography/CT scanning: This is sometimes used as an alternative to MRI.

 Electromyography (EMG) and nerve conduction velocity (NCV) are sometimes used to diagnose neck and shoulder pain, arm pain, numbness and tingling.

 How Are Neck and Shoulder Pain Treated?

 The treatment of soft tissue neck and shoulder pain often includes the use of anti-inflammatory medication such as ibuprofen (Advil or Motrin) or naproxen (Aleve or Naprosyn).
 Pain relievers such as acetaminophen (Tylenol) may also be recommended.
 Depending on the source of pain, drugs like muscle relaxers and even antidepressants might be helpful.
 Pain also may be treated with a local application of moist heat or ice.
-Local corticosteroid injection is often helpful for arthritis of the shoulder.
+Local corticosteroid injections are often helpful for arthritis of the shoulder.
 For both neck and shoulder pain movement, exercises may help.
 For cases in which nerve roots or the spinal cord are involved, surgical procedures may be necessary.
-Your doctor can tell you what is the best course of treatment for you.
+Your doctor can tell you which is the best course of treatment for you.